Atmospheric specific humidity (column/profile)

 SBUV (Solar/Backscatter Ultraviolet Spectrometer)

-Measures solar irradiance; ozone profile measurements in lower atmosphere
+Measures solar irradiance; ozone profile measurements in the lower atmosphere

 SCAMS (Scanning Microwave Spectrometer)